9 Tips for Using a Public Restroom During Coronavirus

 Social distance when possible

-Public restrooms are often small, but you should still make efforts to stay away from others with social distancing, the second rule of avoiding Covid-19.
+Public restrooms are often small, but you should still make efforts to stay away from others with physical distancing, the second rule of avoiding Covid-19.
 “The overall goal is to maintain six feet of distance,” says Smith.
 So how many people should be in the bathroom at one time “depends on the position of the stalls and the size of the restroom,” she says.
 As with general bathroom etiquette, if possible leave a stall or urinal in between you and other bathroom goers.
-Some building managers may also have sinks or urinals roped off in order to enforce social distancing.
+Some building managers may also have sinks or urinals roped off in order to enforce physical distancing.
 If the bathroom seems crowded, wait to use it.
 And if there’s a line, wait outside the main bathroom door if possible.

 SDI Productions/Getty Images